Let’s face it, filming a wedding can be really stressful.

 Sony 70-200 F2.8: (Best lens for Sony A7sii video)

-It’s a big lens; it’s a super heavy lens.
-Big lens, heavy lens, you need to be prepared to carry it around and get used to it.
-But the quality is solid; it’s really nice.
+You must be prepared to carry a heavy lens and get used to it.
+But the quality is solid; it’s nice.

-So for a video, that would be amazing.
+So, for a video, that would be amazing.

 And chances are, if you’re looking at 70 to 200, you already know that fact.

-So moving on to speed and reliability focus speed on this thing is insane.
 It’s the fastest tracking lens that I think I’ve ever used.

-IT WAS REALLY FAST when I shot the girls walking down the aisle; I never missed a shot; I focused on work flawlessly.
+IT WAS FAST when I shot the girls walking down the aisle; I never missed a shot; I focused on work flawlessly.

-So again, not very scientific, but as far as speed goes, it’s faster than any other lens that I have crazy fast and reliable autofocus.
+So again, it’s not very scientific, but as far as speed goes, it’s faster than any other lens I have.

-So moving on to optical quality, I must say, this surprises me.
-It is just, I shot it in 2.8 all day and never stopped it down, and it’s just insanely good.
+I shot it in 2.8 all day and never stopped it down, and it’s just insanely good.

-You know, when you’re focused on it, I, it’s just, it’s crazy sharp.
+When you’re focused on it, I, it’s just, it’s crazy sharp.

-So yeah, optical quality, big thumbs up.
-The excellent lens surprises me.
-Actually, I knew it’d be good, but I didn’t think it would be that good.
+I knew it’d be good, but I didn’t think it would be that good.

 I can’t think of anything to complain about specific to the lens.